kalinchuk/altair_8800/ide_board/README.md

 ## Notes

 * The bootloader can be improved by running at address 0 so that it's independent of the RAM size.
-The downsize of doing so is that programs that are booted with it will not be able to start at address 0 (unless the bootloader is moved elsewhere on start).
+The downside of doing so is that, programs that are booted with it, will not be able to start at address 0 (unless the bootloader is moved elsewhere on start).